 In Ontario, the Deputy Minister of Community Safety approved the Province's IMS Doctrine on January 30, 2009.
-Markham's Emergency Planning Committee was introduced to the concept of IMS in March 200,9 and endorsed it after receiving feedback from its informal application in the successful set-up and management of Markham's HINI Flu Clinics in the fall of 2009.
+Markham's Emergency Management Program Committeewas introduced to the concept of IMS in March 2009 and endorsed it after receiving feedback from its informal application in the successful set-up and management of Markham's HINI Flu Clinics in the fall of 2009.